OUR TEAM

 Latoya Lane (she/her)

-Paralegal, Criminal Injustice
+Paralegal, Criminal Legal Program

 LaToya is an experienced litigation paralegal with over 10 years experience ranging from, criminal, civil, and family law.
 LaToya is a graduate of Dallas College where she earned an Associate of Applied Science with a focus in Paralegal Studies.
 LaToya is married to Ken with 5 children, ranging in age from 13 -24.
 LaToya has attended several legal training seminars to increase her expertise.
 Latoya enjoys working with clients to help them through their cases.
 In her spare time she enjoys travelling, reading non fiction books, watching crime TV, and spending time with friends and family.